awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid Region: The Region {{region}} is not valid.
+Invalid Region: The Region is not valid.
 Update the condition value to a suported Region.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The Region {{region}} is not valid.
-Update the condition value to a suported Region.
+"findingDetails": "The Region is not valid.
+Update the condition value to a suported Region."
-"
 ```

 **Resolving the error**